Table of contents

 Installation

 First a virtual drive is created as a file as a starting point for the VM installation.
+Additionally a writable copy of the UEFI variables is created to keep settings.

 qemu-img create -f qcow2 archlinux.qcow2 8G